-Whether they use cards, dice, boards, spinners, or an adorable cardboard monster and an oversized spoon, games have a host of benefits for young children.
-They help children develop academic skills and learn to strategize.
-By playing with peers, kids practice cooperating, taking turns, and winning or losing gracefully.
+Whether they incorporate cards, dice, boards, spinners, or even an adorable cardboard monster and an oversized spoon, games have a host of benefits for young children.
+Games help children develop academic, spatial, and critical thinking skills.
+By playing with peers, kids practice social-emotional skills like cooperating, taking turns, and winning or losing gracefully.
 Plus, playing games is fun!
-Many mainstream games are also perfect for the preschool classroom.
-Here are sixteen of the best board games for preschoolers.
+Many mainstream games are perfect for the preschool classroom so we’ve gathered our top 21 of the best board games for preschoolers.

 This classic game is a childhood staple, and these cards are easy on little hands and eyes.

-The best part of this game for the classroom is its built-in encouragement of different counting strategies: players can use lily pad counters, a number line, or the game board itself to combine two amounts to five and move their frogs towards the party.
+The best part of this game is the built-in encouragement of different counting strategies: players can use lily pad counters, a number line, or the game board itself to combine two amounts to five and move their frogs towards the party.

 Children race to be the first to fill their shopping baskets with the items on their lists.
-Simple and uncluttered, navigating the picture-and-word shopping lists encourages development of concepts about print.
+The board is simple and uncluttered and the picture-and-word shopping lists encourages the development of concepts about print.

 Sliding the card dispenser has a similar appeal to spinning a bingo cage.
-Zingo supports vocabulary development and print awareness as well as attention—you have to be watching to snag your picture!
-Spanish, sight word, number and word building versions are also available.
+Zingo supports vocabulary development and print awareness as well as focus—you have to be watching to call out and snag your picture first!
+Spanish, sight word, number, and word building versions are also available.

-Dominoes is another versatile and timeless children’s game.
-This set is beautiful and the pictures support matching and counting.
+Dominoes is a versatile and timeless game for all ages.
+This preschool set is beautiful and the pictures support matching and counting.

 The goal of the game is to have the lowest score when someone calls “Rat-a-tat-cat!”
 This game builds number sense and teaches the concept of zero.
-Play with cards showing instead of hidden to introduce the game and encourage conversations about numbers, opt to have the students play with their cards turned up and visible.
+If you’d like to encourage conversations about numbers, opt to have the students play with their cards turned up and visible.

 Players roll two die to get a color and a shape and must locate a matching spot on the board.
 There are multiple levels of play for different groups.